Skip to content

 1. The workspace owner always has all capabilities, resolved locally with no network dependency (works offline).

-2. PermissionGuard is unforgeable — it can only be constructed within the application crate via CapabilityResolver or the controlled system_guard() factory.
+2. PermissionGuard is unforgeable — it can only be constructed inside the application crate via CapabilityResolver or the controlled system_guard() factory.
+Rust’s module privacy enforces this at compile time.

-Permission checks are enforced in the application layer (use cases), not the framework layer.
-Every entry point — Tauri commands, MCP tools, HTTP bridge — flows through the same use case and the same guard.require() call.
+Permission checks live in the application layer (use cases), not in the framework layer.
+Every entry point — Tauri commands, MCP tools, HTTP bridge — resolves a guard and flows through the same guard.require() call inside a use case.

 ComponentLocationRole